Blocpod/videosos/DEPLOYMENT.md

 2. **Import Your Project**
    - Click "Add New Project"
    - Select "Import Git Repository"
-   - Choose your VideoSOS repository from the list
+   - Choose your AIVRA repository from the list
    - Vercel will auto-detect it as a Next.js project

 3. **Configure Environment Variables**